Joseph-Nostra/LEXIGAME/README.md

 ### Requirements

-Make sure you have installed:
+Make sure you have:

+* Git
-* Docker
+* Docker Desktop
 * Docker Compose

-* Git
+PHP, Composer, Node.js, and MySQL do not need to be installed separately when using the Docker development environment.

 ### 1. Clone the repository